Degenerate crossing number and signed reversal distance: Introduction

-Mohar went further and conjectured that for any loopless graph embedding, there exists a perfect cross-cap drawing that is compatible with this embedding, in a sense that we now describe.
+Mohar went further and conjectured that for any loopless graph embedding, there exists a cross-cap drawing with similar properties that is compatible with this embedding, in a sense that we now describe.
 The terminology that we introduce is equivalent to the PD1S in~\cite[Section~3]{mohar2009genus}.
-A \emph{pseudo-triangulation} is a cellularly embedded multi-graph $\phi \colon G \to S$ in which each face has degree three.
+An embedding $\phi$ of a multi-graph on a non-orientable surface is \emph{cellular} if all the faces of the embedding are homeomorphic to disks.
+We denote by $g(\phi)$ the (non-orientable) genus of the underlying surface.
+A \emph{pseudo-triangulation} of a surface $S$ is a cellularly embedded multi-graph $\phi \colon G \to S$ in which each face has degree three.
 Denote by $S^2\setminus g {\bigotimes}$, the sphere minus $g$ tiny disks, and by $(S^2\setminus g {\bigotimes})/\sim$ the space obtained by quotienting the boundary of each disk with the antipodal map.
-Topologically, this amounts gluing a M\"obius band on each missing disk, thus yielding the non-orientable surface of genus $g$, denoted by $N_g$.
-We say that an embedded multi-graph $\phi \colon G \to N_g$ \emph{admits a cross-cap drawing} $\phi'\colon G \to (S^2 \setminus g {\bigotimes})/\sim$, if there is a homeomorphism $f \colon N_g \to (S^2 \setminus g {\bigotimes})/\sim$ such that $f(\phi(G))=\phi'(G)$.
+Topologically, this amounts to gluing a M\"obius band on each missing disk, thus yielding the non-orientable surface of genus $g$, denoted by $N_g$.
+Given an embedded multi-graph $\phi \colon G \to N_g$, we say that $\phi'\colon G \to (S^2 \setminus g {\bigotimes})/\sim$ is a cross-cap drawing of $\phi$ if there is a homeomorphism $f \colon N_g \to (S^2 \setminus g {\bigotimes})/\sim$ such that $f(\phi(G))=\phi'(G)$.
+We say that a cross-cap drawing of a cellularly embedded multi-graph $\phi$ is \emph{perfect} if every edge enters each cross-cap at most once.
+Finally, we say that an embedded multi-graph $\phi$ \emph{admits a perfect cross-cap drawing} if there exists a cross-cap drawing $\phi'$ of $\phi$ that is perfect.

 \begin{conjecture}~\cite[Conjecture~3.4]{mohar2009genus} For any positive integer $g$, every loopless pseudo-triangulation of $N_g$ admits a perfect cross-cap drawing. \end{conjecture}

 An even stronger conjecture was hinted at in~\cite[Paragraph following Conjecture~3.4]{mohar2009genus}, suggesting that one could possibly remove the loopless assumption if one forbids separating loops.
 This strengthening was disproved by Schaefer and \v{S}tefankovi\v{c}~\cite[Theorem~7]{JGAA-580}.